 Editors' Note: This post updates frequently.
 It was originally published August 2013.

 Lenovo Phab 2 Pro

 Equipped with Google's Tango augmented-reality software and a depth-sensing 3D camera system, thelets virtual objects interact with the real world around you.
 This handset, along with a few others like the , give us a nifty sneak-peek at an AR future.
 Read the full .

 This phone has see-through vision... kind of.
 Using a near-infrared spectrometer, the H2 phone can determine things like how fresh your produce is, if your medicine is fake and even your body fat percentage.
 It does this by shining a special light onto the surface of objects (like fruit, medicine and your skin).
 Molecules from the object then send back light in different ways and this information gets beamed up to a database cloud where it's processed and analyzed.

-The different modular accessories, like a power pack or a portable speaker, to change up how the phone functions. .(and its US-only, Verizon-only counterpart) is a thin and fast handset.
+The different modular accessories, like a power pack or a portable speaker, to change up how the phone functions. .(and the and ) is a thin and fast handset.
 But it's the array of magnetic pins on the back the makes it unique.
 With it, users can snap on

-Aside from its tough exterior, which allows it to survive six-feet drops and dunks underwater, thehas a thermal imaging camera.
+Aside from its tough exterior, which allows it to survive 6-feet drops and dunks underwater, thehas a thermal imaging camera.
 Located above the phone's rear camera, this enables users to visualize the temperature of objects.
 There's also an app that offers different filters and tools related to thermal imaging. .